3 Accounting Exit Paths That Are Widely Overlooked … But Shouldn’t Be!

-We’re here to tell you that these roles are not the only route to wealth & glory.
-Nor are they a sure-fire route to success.
+We’re here to tell you that these roles are not the only route to wealth & glory: there are a multitude of exciting exit opportunities from accounting & audit.
+Nor are TAS, M&A and PE a sure-fire route to success.

 Upon entering Corporate Finance, TS or Advisory after qualifying, you will find yourself the bottom of the food chain again; with not enough commercial expertise to lead deals and a lack of opportunities to demonstrate your technical accounting prowess (finance plays just one of many moving parts within M&A / PE deal-making).

 The long hours, repetitive work and stress are – quite simply – not worth your precious time.